TREATMENT WITH DONOR EGGS

 - No history of gynaecological pathology.

 - Not a carrier of sexually transmitted diseases.

-In egg donation with fresh eggs, the donor and recipient must be available to start their treatment at the same time.
-In the case of vitrified eggs, synchronization is not necessary, therefore waiting times are reduced.
+In egg donation with fresh eggs, the donor and recipient must be available to start the treatment at the same time.
+However, when using frozen donor eggs, this synchronization is not necessary, therefore reducing waiting times.

 Law 14/2006 describes that egg donation must be anonymous, so the identity of the donor is completely confidential, in the same way that the donor will not have the right to know the identity of the born child.
 There is also no possibility of the born child finding out who the donor was years later.